This post was written by Leo Babauta, originally for Zen Habits. Republished here with permission.

 Fear of something bad happening in the future is one of the things that make us human.
 Animals might fear an immediate danger, that is happening right now, but only we fear something that might happen, that isn’t happening now, that isn’t even showing its ugly face at the moment.
 Here’s a guide to beating the fears that are holding you back.

-A Guide to Beating the Fears That Are Holding You Back
+How to Beat the Fears That Are Holding You Back

 This fear, some might say, is necessary … it stops us from doing something stupid.
 But I’ve found most of these fears to be unnecessary, to be baseless, to be holding us back from achieving something.